 Careers in science and technology are some of the fastest growing.
 But many of these industries are facing serious shortages of qualified workers.
-Thankfully for Arizona businesses, the Arizona SciTech Institute is pioneering ways to get more youth interested in these fields.
+Thankfully for Arizona businesses, SciTech Institute is pioneering ways to get more youth interested in these fields.

 Created as a way to get more kids engaged, the Chief Science Officers Program has been around for five years.
 Youth are invited to a summer leadership institute, where they create a customized action plan aimed at impacting STEM learning.
 Some form school clubs or engage guest speakers, while others find ways to teach peers or build a maker lab.
 It’s all up to them.

 Throughout the course of the year, the CSOs work on their project with the help of a campus advisor.
 They also participate in cabinet meetings, where CSOs come together to share successes, troubleshoot solutions and expand their network.

 It’s a truly unique leadership opportunity for students who want to make a difference.
 And it was so popular in Arizona, that there are now CSOs as far away as Oregon, Texas, and even Kenya.
 And participants have responded so well that the SciTech Institute created a leadership council.
 This is a student-led opportunity to teach their peers and prepare the next group of CSOs.